 Committees

 Committees are a vital part of IT Security at the Institute.
-The UTIA Chief Information Security Officer trusts the advice and guidance of representatives from each of the Institute’s units to implement a fully functioning IT security program, and information is shared with Directors, Department Heads, and the UTIA Executive Committee before policies and procedures are approved.
+The UTIA Chief Information Security Officer trusts the advice and guidance of representatives from each of the Institute’s units to implement a fully functioning Information Technology (IT) Security Program, and information is shared with Directors, Department Heads, and the UTIA Executive Committee before the Institute’s IT Security Standards and Procedures are approved.
 Working in this way ensures that the security program is transparent and reviewed as a community.

 The University of Tennessee Institute of Agriculture (UTIA or Institute) Change Advisory Team (CAT) is created to support the Institute’s Configuration Management Plan and the Change Control Procedures.